luismts/ValidationRulesPlugin/README.md

 Create and validate rules for your properties for all your app!

+Improve the quality of your data using validation rules.
+Validation rules verify that the data the user enters into record meets the standards you specify before the user can save the record.
+A validation rule can contain a formula or expression that evaluates the data in one or more fields and returns a value "True" or "False".
+Validation rules also include an error message to display to the user when the rule returns a value "False" due to an invalid value.

 ## Documentation :book:
 Get started by reading through the [ValidationRules Plugin documentation]().